When and How Much to Imagine:

 Abstract

-Despite rapid progress in Multimodal Large Lan- guage Models (MLLMs), visual spatial reasoning remains unreliable when correct answers depend on how a scene would appear under unseen or alternative viewpoints.
-Recent work addresses this by augmenting models with world models for visual imagination, yet when such imagina- tion is actually necessary, how much is benefi- cial, and when it becomes harmful, remain poorly understood.
-In practice, indiscriminate imagina- tion can increase computation and even degrade performance by introducing misleading evidence.
-In this work, we present an in-depth analysis of test-time visual imagination as a controllable re- source for spatial reasoning.
-We study when static visual evidence is sufficient, when imagination improves reasoning, and how excessive or unnec- essary imagination affects accuracy and efficiency.
-To support this analysis, we introduce AVIC, an adaptive test-time framework with world mod- els that explicitly reason about the sufficiency of current visual evidence before selectively invok- ing and scaling visual imagination.
-Across spa- tial reasoning benchmarks (SAT, MMSI) and an embodied navigation benchmark (R2R), our re- sults reveal clear regimes where imagination is critical, marginal, or detrimental, and show that selective control can match or outperform fixed imagination strategies with substantially fewer world-model calls and language tokens.
-Together, our findings highlight the importance of analyzing and controlling test-time visual imagination for efficient and reliable spatial reasoning.
+Despite rapid progress in Multimodal Large Language Models (MLLMs), visual spatial reasoning remains unreliable when correct answers depend on how a scene would appear under unseen or alternative viewpoints.
+Recent work augments reasoning with world models for visual imagination, but when imagination is necessary, how much is beneficial, and when it becomes harmful remain poorly understood.
+In practice, indiscriminate imagination can increase computation and even degrade performance by introducing misleading evidence.
+We present an in-depth analysis of test-time visual imagination as a controllable resource for spatial reasoning.
+We first study when static visual evidence is sufficient, when imagination improves reasoning, and how excessive or unnecessary imagination affects accuracy and efficiency.
+We then introduce AVIC, an adaptive test-time framework that reasons about the sufficiency of current visual evidence before selectively invoking and scaling visual imagination.
+Finally, we introduce AVIC-R, which learns the gating and planning behavior end-to-end with GRPO from QA-correctness rewards and imagination-cost penalties, without supervision on when or how much to imagine.
+Across SAT, MMSI, and R2R, selective control matches or outperforms fixed imagination strategies with far fewer world-model calls and language tokens, and AVIC-R surpasses strong proprietary-policy baselines while invoking the world model less often.

 Method